2niknatan/killercodacheck/KubiScan/step7.md

 # More KubiScan Functionality

-In this section we will cover some more KubiScan functionality.
+In this part we will cover some more KubiScan functionality.